 - Bread: When you make the chilli a bit more juicy, it’s nice to eat it with a crunchy piece of bread.
 I love it with Turkish flatbread or ciabatta.

-- Rice: White rice is always a great idea for any stew.
+- Rice: White rice is always a great idea for any stew, or why not a flavoured rice dish like this lemon rice or yellow rice.

 - Nachos: This recipe of chilli con carne can be used as a topping for nachos with cheese.